xguse/markdown-docs/manuscripts/Gloria-Soria/2015/ddRAD58/methods/supplemental_methods_LD_filter.md

 The Beta distribution is bounded on the non-inclusive interval between 0 and 1.
 However, there are data in each bin that may have been assigned values of exactly 0 or 1.
-It is likely that these values are not truly 0 or 1 in the discrete binary since that a coin-flip is _either_ heads or tails.
+It is likely that these values are not truly 0 or 1 in the discrete binary sense that a coin-flip is _either_ heads or tails.
 Therefore, the all data for each bin were scaled according to the following scheme

 $$((x_i - 0.5)\cdot \theta) + 0.5$$